AntonSol919/linkspace/homepage/basics.md

 If the current internet provides streams for key-value systems, so we can talk _to_ server,
 then linkspace provides a shared key-value space, so we can talk _about_ data.

-This and other ideas in linkspace aren't new.
-But I believe linkspace offers a simple and powerful synthesis of ideas compared to other attempts (see [alts](#alts)).
+This idea and other ideas used in linkspace aren't new.
+But I believe linkspace offers a simple and powerful synthesis compared to previous attempts (see [alts](#alts)).

 A unit in linkspace is called a **point**.
 Each point has data, some auxiliary fields, and is uniquely identified by its hash.